ThomasLdev/ThomasLdev/README.md

 - 👋 Hi, I’m @b12
-- 👀 I’m interested in the symfony framework and reactjs library
+- 👀 I’m interested in the symfony framework and all PHP stacks
-- 🌱 I’m currently learning how to make my frontend great again
+- 🌱 I’m currently learning how to build my own php framework
-- 💞️ I’m looking to collaborate on every cool PHP/JS stack :happy:
+- 💞️ I’m looking to collaborate on every cool PHP project :happy:
-- 📫 How to reach me : contact@thomas-lefebvre.fr
+- 📫 How to reach me : t.lefebvre.div@gmail.com

 <!---
 ThomasLdev/ThomasLdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.